prometheus/prometheus/docs/configuration/configuration.md

   [ - name: <string>
       values: <string>, [...] ]

-# The time after which the droplets are refreshed.
+# The time after which the containers are refreshed.
 [ refresh_interval: <duration> | default = 60s ]

 # Authentication information used to authenticate to the Docker daemon.